RebelToolbox/RebelDocumentation/tutorials/export/exporting_projects.rst

 ~~~~~~~~~~~~~~~~

 Apart from setting up the platform, the export templates must be
 installed to be able to export projects.
-They can be obtained as a
-TPZ file (which is a renamed ZIP archive) from the
-`download page of the website <https://www.godotengine.org/download>`_.

 Once downloaded, they can be installed using the **Install Export Templates**
-option in the editor:
+option in Rebel Editor:

 .. image:: img/exptemp.png